Asset Orientation vs. Market Orientation

 The objective of market orientation is sustainable profit growth.
 The market is made up of the customer, the competitor, and the value-adding chain.
 You need to take all three into consideration in your analysis.

-- Customer: Understand the values and drivers of the decision-making customer, as well as those of customers whose values match your value proposition.
+Understand the values and drivers of the decision-making customer, as well as those customers whose values match your value proposition.

-- Competitor: Understand the short-term strengths and weaknesses and the long-term capabilities and strategies of key current and potential future competitors, including the technologies capable of satisfying the current (as well as future, expected) need of the target market.
+Understand the short-term strengths and weaknesses and long-term capabilities and strategies of key current and potential future competitors, including the technologies capable of satisfying the current (and well as future, expected) needs of the target market.

-Learn more about asset vs. market orientation and sustainable profit growth.
-Download our white paper, “Develop Your Go-to-Market Business Strategy.”
+Learn more about asset vs. market orientation and sustainable growth in our white paper, "Develop Your Go-to-Market Strategy."